 Racine (30 miles)

-Located on the shore of Lake Michigan right between Milwaukee and Chicago, this city is home to three Frank Lloyd Wright-designed buildings, beaches and outdoor fun, and, of course, Kringle!
+Located on the shore of Lake Michigan right between Milwaukee and Chicago, Racine is home to three Frank Lloyd Wright-designed buildings, beaches, a zoo, and of course, Kringle!
 Visit the Racine Art Museum, the headquarters of SC Johnson – a Family Company, and beautiful North Beach – ranked by USA Today as one of the country’s top freshwater beaches.

 Kohler (55 miles)